-Famous Movie Locations in Costa Rica | The Costa Rica News
+Famous Movie Locations In Costa Rica | The Costa Rica News

-Although it looks like paradise on Earth, civilian access on Isla del Coco is very limited, meaning that there is only a small number of tourists that visit the island.
+Although it looks like paradise on earth, civilian access on Isla del Coco is very limited, meaning that there’s only a small number of tourists that visit the island.

 Manuel Antonio National Park